stormearthandlava/stormearthandlava.github.io/guide/general/priority_list.md

     </ol>
 </div>

-**Special mention** {{ site.data.spell.fs }} can be maintained at 4 targets with {{site.data.spell.pwave}} and during {{site.data.spell.fe}}.
+**Special mention** {{ site.data.spell.fs }} can be maintained at 4 targets with {{site.data.spell.primordial_wave}} and during {{site.data.spell.fe}}.
 Because this is usually not the case, we opted to write 3 as the maximum number of spreads.
 Tread carefully, as this could otherwise backfire.

 **Special mention** There are many caveats with {{ site.data.talent.mote }} when in AoE situations. *IF* you have two or more {{ site.data.azerite.igneous_potential }} equipped, it is generally worth using {{ site.data.spell.lava_surge }} procs to empower {{ site.data.spell.eq }}s, even on 4+ targets.
 On more than 4 targets, only apply flame shock to one of the targets, ideally a target with higher health than the rest.
 Use {{ site.data.spell.lava_surge }} procs on the afflicted target in order to empower {{ site.data.spell.eq }}.
 With this in mind, be careful not to overdo it; it will very likely result in a loss of DPS if enemies die before your {{ site.data.spell.eq }} finishes ticking when you could have used the spell earlier.